 As of December 2022, the total number of Assemblies stood at 6,850, while the number of Districts stood at 1,267.
 These represented a percentage increase of 4.9% and 6.7%, respectively.

 At the end of the 2022 reporting year, the number of nations in which the Church was operating, aside Ghana, had increased from 136 in the previous year to 150.

 The total number of ministers in the missions field increased from 1,259 in 2021 to 1,370 in 2022, representing an 8.8% increase.
 The number of missionaries also increased from fifty-seven (57) in 2021 to seventy-three (73) in 2022, representing a percentage increase of 28.1%.

 Twenty-seven (27) of the missionaries were from Ghana, while the remaining forty-six (46) were from various nations as follows: Benin (1), Burundi (1), La Cote D’Ivoire (5), Gabon (1), Mozambique (1), Senegal (1), Togo (3), Germany (2), Italy (2), Switzerland (2), The Netherlands (3), United Arab Emirates (3), USA (8), UK (6), India (3), Burkina Faso (1), Canada (1), China (1), Belgium (1) and Bahrain (1).

 | INFRASTRUCTURAL DEVELOPMENT

-In the area of accommodation for Ministers, it was reported that, one thousand, four hundred and eighty-seven (1,487) out of one thousand, five hundred and seventy-one (1,571) District Ministers, representing 94.7% and seventy (70) out of seventy-three (73) Area heads (95.9%) in Ghana were living in Church-owned accommodation as at December 2021.
+Regarding ministers’ accommodation, it was reported that 1,562 out of 1,631 district ministers, representing 95.8% and 75 out of 76 Area heads (98.7%%) in Ghana, lived in Church-owned accommodation as of December 2022.
 The rest of the ministers lived in either rented houses or had free accommodation.
-We continue to thank God for His provisions.
+We continue to thank God for His provision.